gyam020816/decapage/README.md

 https://doc.rust-lang.org/book/2018-edition/ch06-01-defining-an-enum.html

-- turns out `enum`s are almost like Kotlin's `sealed class` with inheriting suclasses
+- 🌟 turns out `enum`s are almost like Kotlin's `sealed class` with inheriting suclasses
+- we create instances of enums 🤔
 - if an enum value is a struct, then it uses the same syntax as a struct without the keyword

 https://doc.rust-lang.org/book/2018-edition/ch06-02-match.html

 - `match` is like Kotlin's `when`
-- in a `match` it is possible to bind the enum's held data using round brackets
+- 🌟 in a `match` it is possible to bind the enum's held data using round brackets
 ```
 fn value_in_cents(coin: Coin) -> u32 {
     match coin {